Listen Up Anushka Shetty! Shraddha Kapoor Said THIS About Romancing Prabhas In Saaho!

 I Want To Be Part Of The Best Films: Shraddha

-Shraddha also went on saying, "And I'm very clear that I want to be a part of the best films.
+Shraddha also went to say, "And I'm very clear that I want to be a part of the best films.
 And that's what going after, and that's what I think I'm attracting in my life."

 Shraddha About Her Role In Saaho

 "It's too early, we've not even started shooting yet."
-When she was quizzed if she can reveal when will she start shooting?
-She replied with a smile, "Soon."
+When she was quizzed whether she can reveal when she will start shooting, she replied with a smile, "Soon."

 Shraddha & Prabhas Have Found A Way To Bond With Each Other

-On a related note, we also hear that Shraddha Kapoor and Prabhas have found a way a break the ice between themselves.
+On a related note, we also hear that Shraddha Kapoor and Prabhas have found a way to break the ice between them.
 Wanna know how?
 Keep reading!

 Prabhas' Deal With Shraddha